coq-community/coq-tricks/README.md

   * `Program Fixpoint` may be useful when defining a nested recursive function.
 See [manual](https://coq.inria.fr/refman/Reference-Manual027.html#sec754) and [this StackOverflow post](https://stackoverflow.com/questions/10292421/error-in-defining-ackermann-in-coq).
   * [CPDT's way](http://adam.chlipala.net/cpdt/html/Cpdt.GeneralRec.html) of defining general recursive functions with `Fix` combinator.
 * One can pattern-match on tuples under lambdas: `Definition fst {A B} : (A * B) -> A := fun '(x,_) => x.` (works since Coq 8.6).
+* `constructor` and `econstructor` backtrack over the constructors over an inductive, which lets you do fun things exploring the constructors of an inductive type.
+See [Constructors.v](Constructors.v) for some demonstrations.